-(This column first ran in the Tablet in November, 2005... it refers to a column I published here on the blog on October 12.)
+(This column first ran in the Tablet in November, 2005, and reran in 2015... it refers to a column I published here on the blog last month.)

 Waxing eloquent in a previous column, I referred to Lord Rosse’s giant 19-century telescope as “rightly called a leviathan, it boasted a mirror five feet in diameter set in a tube fifty feet long...”
 Except, of course, that I was wrong.
 It’s bigger: the mirror is 72 inches, or six feet, in diameter, and the tube is 54 feet long.